Lunch & DinnerSide Dishes

 When reheating, the oven is the best option for preserving the creamy yet crispy texture.
 Bake at 350ºF until heated through.
 The air fryer is another great option for reheating this dish.

-Tip: Adding a splash of cream before reheating can help to loosen the sauce if it has thickened too much in the fridge.
+Tip: Adding a splash of cream before reheating can help loosen the sauce if it has thickened too much in the fridge.

 New Ways to Enjoy Leftovers